xdyhayden/c756-exer/profiles/README.md

 * `gitconfig`: Configuration for Git.
 Includes your name, email, and any Git aliases.
-Note that some Git configuration parameters that you might have set in your host OS (Windows or macOS) may need to be set differently or not included at all in this version if they do not make sense in a Linux container.
+Note that some Git configuration parameters that you might have set in your host OS (Windows or macOS) may need to be set differently or not included at all in this file if they do not make sense in a Linux container.
 For example, any `credential` entry should probably not be included in this file.
 You will probably also want to use a different `core.editor` entry.